These fields are only displayed if you have a GST obligation for this activity statement.

 Things that are not capital items may include:

-For more information, refer to Guide to activity statements – G10 Capital purchases.
+For more information, refer to how to complete your activity statement - G10 capital purchases

 G10 (and G11) require you to report your capital and non-capital purchases separately.
 If you already record these purchases separately in your records, use this existing breakdown to fill in the G10 (and G11) boxes.

 If you do not record capital and non-capital purchases separately and your annual turnover is expected to be less than $1 million, then:

 Generally, you must hold a valid tax invoice to claim back any GST you've paid.

 However, even if you hold a document that states it is a tax invoice, you cannot claim a GST credit if the purchase did not include GST in the price.

 You are not required to hold a tax invoice if the cost of the item is $82.50 (including GST) or less.
 There are some other circumstances where you are not required to hold a tax invoice.
 For example you do not need a tax invoice for taxable importations, but you must have the relevant Customs documentation – usually referred to as the Customs Entry, Entry for Home Consumption or the Informal Clearance Document.